Whitewash: Other uses

 Whitewash was painted on the internal walls of Royal Navy vessels during the Age of Sail to improve light levels inside a vessel's gundeck, reduce bacteria and prevent wear and tear on hull timbers.
 It was also used during the Second World War by the German armed forces as an easy-to-apply winter camouflage for soft- and hard-skinned vehicles, aircraft and helmets.

-Removal

-While calcimine was generally stable with oil paint, current latex paints blister and peel.

-No success has been reported with primers and other glues over top of a peeling wall.
-The only approach is to scrape it off.
-The chalk releases the paint in large flakes or small chips.
-While working, the wall sections of paint will appear to be solid and later come off easily.
-It is a long process.

 In popular culture

 The incident of Tom Sawyer whitewashing a fence as punishment is a famous image in American literature.
 It appears in The Adventures of Tom Sawyer written in 1876 by Mark Twain.

 In the 1934 film, Fugitive Lovers, Madge Evans drops a bottle of cosmetics that she calls her "Calcimine".

 Metaphorically, whitewashing refers to suppression or "glossing over" (possibly a close parallel construction) of potentially damaging or unwelcome information.
-In many British Commonwealth areas, a whitewash refers to a game in which one side fails to score at all; the usage is especially found in cricket.
+In many Commonwealth areas, a whitewash refers to a game in which one side fails to score at all; the usage is especially found in cricket.